sirpenski/XSession/README.md

 # XSession
 <H3>Makes using Session Variables Easy For AspNetCore</H3>

-This is a simple project that illustrates how to use the generic XSession class to handle session variables is aspnetcore web applications.
-THis sample provides a generic class so any type of object can be stored as a session variable.
+This is a simple project that illustrates how to use the generic XSession class to handle session variables in aspnetcore web applications.
+This sample provides a generic class so any type of object can be stored as a session variable.
 To use the class, do the following

 <b>1.
 Define any class that corresponds to the data model you want to save in a session.
 Make sure the class is serializable and has a default constructor.</b>
 <br>